Windwalker Monk PvP Rotation and Playstyle (Shadowlands / 9.0.2)

 Transcendence effectively is

-crucial in Windwalker survivability.
-The best place to put it is behind a pillar
+crucial in Windwalker's survivability.
+The best place to put it is behind a

-and communicate to your healer where it is.
+pillar and make sure your healer knows where you placed it.
 This way, when you do use

 The Opener

-as soon as you get out of the gates.
+done as soon as you exit the gates.
 The main goal in the opener is to force

-if the enemy team is grouped up, try to Leg Sweep the healer.
+healer, and if the enemy team is grouped up try to Leg Sweep the healer.

 This is the rotation you should use on your target at the beginning of the game.